fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 Again, we will load the pretrained English model and run our sentence through it.
 Then we\'ll use `displacy` just as we did for NER.

-To make the graphics fit better in this book, we will set the `distance` option to something shorter than the default, in this case, 1,120, so that words get displayed closer together, as we can see in the following diagram:
+To make the graphics fit better in this course, we will set the `distance` option to something shorter than the default, in this case, 1,120, so that words get displayed closer together, as we can see in the following diagram: